Too Much Saturated Fat Still Causes Heart Disease

 The researchers also found that when the subjects increased their consumption of complex carbohydrates, these unhealthy cardiovascular disease markers went down.

-Increases in carbohydrates of between 45 and 60 percent resulted in a significantly lower levels of triglycerides, lower HbA1c, and lower CRP levels.
+Increases in carbohydrates of between 45 and 60 percent resulted in significantly lower levels of triglycerides, lower HbA1c, and lower CRP levels.